 You: (First name) "What do you like best about yourself?"

 If the child does not have an answer, be ready to come up with at least three suggestions.

 Many people feel that they do not deserve to be happy.
 Say therefore:

-You: (First name) "Do you know, many feel that they do not deserve to be happy.
+You: (First name) "Do you know, many people think that they do not deserve to be happy.
 I hope you know you deserve it?
 You deserve all the happiness you can get!"

-This phrase is taken from my book, "Seven Steps to a Positive Change In Your Teenager" and is designed to make the child feel valuable.
+This phrase is step two in my book, "How to Get Your Child to Listen to You - and Open Up, in 7 Days.
+Without Nagging" and is designed to make the child feel valuable.
 Ask for advice.
 That also creates a good relationship.

 You: (First name) "Could I ask you for advice?
-You see, there is something I wonder about.
+You see, there is something I am thinking of.
 It is about: (Not getting along with someone at work, choice of clothes, ++.)
 What do you think I should do? "

 Thank the kid for the advice and use it if you can.

-Make children aware that they may have an inner critical voice that tells them negative things.
+Make children aware that they may have an inner critic voice that tells them negative things.
 Say therefore: